 As I drove around the massive Facebook complex, I ran up against several “Private road” signs that seemed to lead right into a data center campus.
 As big as it seemed on the ground, I wouldn’t get the true sense of awe until I saw the entire facility from above.

-With the sun quickly setting, I quickly set up camp and snapped a few pictures.
+With the sun quickly setting, I set up camp and snapped a few pictures with my camera and drone.

 Oh, and while I was up there, I took some video.